balnavroop1212/Python/README.md

 project 14 is number guessing game with two different modes<br>
 project 15 this code creates a higher lower game which takes geuess from user that from 2 options which has more followers on instagram, the game data is pre loaded in the project<br>
 project 16 is a fully functional working model of a coffe machine, which show reports of resourses available and profit made till time<br>
+           (on next day to upload of coffee machine, the code was improved by implementing oop concept)<br>